PaoloSebas/INFO/research.md

 ## Environmental and Earth Science

-Since I arrive in Australia I had the opportunity to start some collaborations with colleagues from different
+Since I arrived in Australia I had the opportunity to start collaborations with colleagues from three prestigious universities: UNSW, USyd and UOW.
+They are internationally renowned experts in different fields as, for example, global chemical transport modelling, atmospheric physical chemistry or paleoclimate.
+At the moment I am